spotify/redux-location-state/README.md

 you have now turned on your location watcher!

 ## options
-there are a lot of options that you have available in your config object.
+There are a lot of options that you have available in your config object.

-for every type of item there is a couple of default options that you can pass.
+For every type of item there is a couple of default options that you can pass.

 ### type

-if your redux store value is anything other than a string, it will need to be defined in the `type` key
+If your redux store value is anything other than a string, it will need to be defined in the `type` key

 ```javascript
 {